akhan7/fss16groupG/code/8/README.md

 ### Conclusions
 * From the results it is clear that CDOM has proved to be a better fitness evaluator as compared to BDOM.
 * The mechanism of raising to an exponent displayed by CDOM has shown it's "shouting" capabilities where there is a stark contrast between CDOM results.
+* There is little variation in the value of hypervolume for DTLZ 1 and 3.
+* Difference in value of hypervolume of shows up for DTLZ 5 and 7, with DTLZ 7 exhibiting a higher hypervolume value for the same objective and decision values.
 * BDOM shows little variations in the results which proves why it is not a good idea to use it.
 * Run time of the code depends on the number of generations- more the number of generations, more exponential the rise in code runtime.

 ### Threats to Validity
  1. To ensure the code running, we had to tweak and change the number of generations as well as the number of candidates.
-Based on these values the results were obtained above, which should be avoided.
+Based on these values the results were obtained above, which should be avoided.w
+ 2. More research needs to be done on why there wasn't a difference in hypervolume values for DTLZ 1 and 3.
+The code needs to be run more iterations with different values so this reason can be better explained.
- 2. Only the default GA values were used for NSGA-II implementation.
+ 3. Only the default GA values were used for NSGA-II implementation.
 In this project we can improve the results by optimizing the parameters for GA.
- 3. Binary domination may not always work as well as we expect it to.
+ 4. Binary domination may not always work as well as we expect it to.
 Consider a not-so-common scenario where no candidate binary-dominates another candidate in the population.
 In such cases, how do we determine who the fittest individuals are?
- 4. As discussed earlier, we use the hypervolume as a metric of "goodness" of the best pareto frontier found.
+ 5. As discussed earlier, we use the hypervolume as a metric of "goodness" of the best pareto frontier found.
 While this seems to be a promising approach, there is still much debate and ongoing research in this area.

 ### Future Work